HOME

 Some definitions of myth according to the late Joseph Campbell.

-Joseph Campbell, defines myth as “… a directing of the mind and heart, by means of profoundly informed figurations, to that ultimate mystery which fills and surrounds all existencesying yang
+Joseph Campbell, defines myth as “… a directing of the mind and heart, by means of profoundly informed figurations, to that ultimate mystery which fills and surrounds all existences

 Myth, Campbell says, is “a rendition of forms through which the formless form of forms can be known (The Masks of God: Primitive Mythology).”
 Further on in the same work, he says that mythology “an organisation of images conceived as a rendition of the sense of life.”